alexiscarter/IceCommunities/README.md

 - `IC_sampled_points.csv` Raw field data
 - `labels.csv` Sample names
 - `beta.biotic.plot.csv` Data transformed for beta diversity analyses
+- `terrain_swrad.csv` Data on terrain (solar radiation and aspect)
+- `tables_fig_3.xlsx` Values used to build the figure on relative mportance of biotic relationships, habitat and time for biodiversity development

 Raw sequences are deposited at https://doi.org/10.5281/zenodo.6620359 If you used any of the data, please cite as: Alessia Guerrieri, Aurélie Bonin, Ludovic Gielly, & Gentile Francesco Ficetola.
 (2022).
 Raw sequencing data for studying the colonization of soil communities after glacier retreat [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.6620359